Covering a total surface of more than 25,000 square km, there are some 50 national parks and wildlife sanctuaries in Thailand.

 7. Ang Thong National Park

-This archipelago, which comprises 40 small islands, combines all the postcard clichés: luxuriant vegetation, rugged cliffs, blue lagoons and white sandy beaches.
-Totally uninhabited, these islands are wildlife paradises.
 For tourists as well as for the locals, this is the ideal place to learn to dive.
 Touring the surrounding caves is a good idea while you are in this secluded part of the world.

 8. Khao Sok National Park

-Known for its silver beaches and colorful coral reefs, this park situated in the province of Surat Thani represents another alternative for those who want to practice water sports or to lie in the sun all day and enjoy the spicy Thai dishes.
 A popular destination with honeymooners, Ko Samui is also suitable for party animals as well as for families traveling with kids.
 While the beaches turn into loud discos at night, there are also several amusement parks on the main island.
 This archipelago can also represent a possibility for you to explore the Buddhist culture, by visiting the Wat Phra Yai temple, also called Big Buddha or the Laem So pagoda.